maudhaugland/booktypes/_posts/2021-10-04-the-magic-of-hollowpox.md

 ![Hollowpox by Jessica Townsend](../uploads/20211007150203_img_3061.jpg)

-*Hollowpox* by Jessica Townsend is the third book about Morrigan Crow in the *Nevermoor* series, published in 2020 by Orion Children's Books.
+*Hollowpox* by Jessica Townsend is the third book about Morrigan Crow in the *Nevermoor* t series, published in 2020 by Orion Children's Books.
+It is a Middle Grade fantasy novel

 Description